 - Wear Sunglasses: Wrap-around sunglasses with UV absorption provide the best protection for the eyes and the skin around the eyes.
 Look for sunglasses labeled as blocking UVA and UVB light.

 Basal cell and squamous cell cancers can often be completely cured by fairly minor surgery or local treatments.
 The type of treatment depends on the size, location, and type of cancer.
 For certain squamous cell cancers with a high risk of spreading, surgery might be followed by radiation or chemotherapy.
-After a decade with no new skin cancer drugs, in 2011, the FDA approved ipilimumab, used to treat inoperable melanoma that has spread to other areas of the body and vemurafenib which treats later stage melanoma.
-In 2014, the FDA also approved pembrolizumab for patients with melanoma that advanced after being treated with ipilimumab.
+After a decade with no new skin cancer drugs, in 2011, the FDA approved ipilimumab to treat inoperable melanoma that has spread to other areas, and vemurafenib, which treats later stage melanoma.
+Since then multiple new melanoma treatments have been approved by the FDA.

-Sources: American Academy of Dermatology, American Cancer Society, American Melanoma Foundation, Centers for Disease Control and Prevention, National Cancer Institute, Texas Cancer Registry, Skin Cancer Foundation, and U.S. Food and Drug Administration
+Sources: American Academy of Dermatology, American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, Texas Cancer Registry, Skin Cancer Foundation, and U.S. Food and Drug Administration